premailer/premailer/README.md

 ## Ruby Compatibility

-Premailer is tested on Ruby 2.1 and above.
-JRuby support is close; contributors are welcome.
+See .travis.yml for which ruby versions are tested.
+JRuby support is close, contributors are welcome.
 Checkout the latest build status on the [Travis CI dashboard](https://travis-ci.org/#!/premailer/premailer).

 ## Premailer-specific CSS